Skip to main content

 Research synthesisModerate evidenceModerate effect6 studies · 6 beneficial · 0 neutral · 0 harmful

-Across 6 studies, all reported moderate beneficial effects of Lactobacillus acidophilus L-92 on reducing atopic dermatitis severity, with 4 of 6 findings being statistically significant.
-The evidence is strongest in children and adults with clinically diagnosed atopic dermatitis.
-Study durations and doses were not consistently reported, precluding identification of a typical effective dose or treatment period.
+Across 6 studies, all reported beneficial effects of Lactobacillus acidophilus L-92 on reducing atopic dermatitis severity, with 4 showing statistically significant findings.
+The predominant effect size is moderate, and evidence is strongest in children and adult clinical populations.
+Dose information is limited, with only one study specifying a heat-killed and dried L-92 daily regimen.

-• Studied populations: children with atopic dermatitis, adult atopic dermatitis patients (clinical populations)
+• Studied populations: children with atopic dermatitis; adult atopic dermatitis patients (clinical)

-Caveats: Available evidence is overwhelmingly positive (6 of 6 beneficial), but clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
+Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
 The evidence base is small (only 6 studies) — conclusions should be considered preliminary.
-Doses and study durations were not reported in the available data, limiting the ability to specify effective regimens.
+Most studies did not report dose or form details, limiting applicability for specific product recommendations.

 Doses used in studies